rgleave/proj2/EnergyForecastingWorkshop.md

   b) Upload the sample data for the workshop to your bucket.
 (Note: you should have previously downloaded the sample data set onto your local machine.)
 Find the folder named 'workshop-data' on your local machine and upload it into the S3 'energy-forecasts' bucket.

   When the upload finishes, explore this folder.
-You should find the three subfolders listed below:
-    * raw-meter-daily  This contains the actual raw data collected from London smart meters.
-    * synthetic-grid-master-data   Synthetic metadata about the grid to demonstrate more advanced use cases on the sample dashboards.
-    * synthetic-meter-master-data  More synthetic metadata about the meters to demonstrate additional use cases.
+You should find the three subfolders: 1) **raw-meter-daily** - which contains the actual raw data collected from London smart meters, 2) **synthetic-grid-master-data** - containing synthetic metadata about the grid to demonstrate more advanced use cases on the sample dashboards, 3) **synthetic-meter-master-data** - additional synthetic metadata about the meters to demonstrate additional use cases.

 **Step 2: Building Foundational Infrastructure for the Workshop**